shipshapecode/website-nuxt/blog/posts/an-emberjs-developers-guide-to-nuxtjs.md

 In Ember, your routes have separate `JS` and `hbs` files, but in Nuxt you put your JavaScript, template, and styles all in one file.
 I find this to be a big downside of Nuxt, and would really prefer to keep separate files for everything.

+### Example

+##### Ember.js

+##### Nuxt.js

 # Static Site Generation

-Ember has a nice addon, Prember, that allows you to turn your Ember app into a static site.
+Ember has a nice addon, [Prember](https://github.com/ef4/prember), that allows you to turn your Ember app into a static site.
 Static site generation is built into Nuxt out of the box, so you can run `yarn generate` to get a static version of your site.

+# Meta

+In Ember, there are a few ways to add meta tags for your pages, but [ember-meta](https://github.com/shipshapecode/ember-meta) is arguably the most popular addon, and the addon used for the [Ember.js website](https://emberjs.com/) meta.

+In Nuxt, meta has first class support, and you utilize the built in [head](https://nuxtjs.org/api/configuration-head/) property to set your meta for each page.

 # PWA